Zane-/Zane-.github.io/docs/lessons/lesson_1/lesson_1_1.md

 ### Viewing Files

 The directory you are currently in is displayed in your prompt.
 When you first open your terminal, it will open to your home directory by default.
-The home directory in Linux is referred to by `~`.
+The home directory is referred to by `~`.

 To list all the files in your current directory, enter the command: